Aortic cross-clamping physiology

 • Mandatory: invasive arterial BP, large-bore IV access, urinary catheter, temperature, frequent ABGs (Hb, lactate, K+, Ca2+), ECG with ST analysis

-• Often: central venous access, rapid infusion capability, cell salvage; cardiac output monitoring/TOE in high-risk
+• Often: central venous access, rapid infusion capability, cell salvage, cardiac output monitoring/TOE in high-risk

-• Arterial line site: right radial reflects proximal pressure during clamp; femoral may underestimate proximal pressure when clamped above it
+• Arterial line site: right radial reflects proximal pressure during clamp, femoral may underestimate proximal pressure when clamped above it

 Why does cross-clamping increase myocardial ischaemia risk even if blood pressure rises?